Tag: search strategy

 Resources: search and find information

-Step-by-step plan Step 1: define your subject- Narrow down your subject on the basis of literature on the subject.
+Step 1: define your subject- Narrow down your subject based on the literature you find.

 - Explore the subject.
-You can read a paper of …
+You can read a paper …

 Read moreSearching: what is a citation search?

 A citation search can go forward or backward in time.
-If you go forward in time, you look for the sources cited by your original article.
-If you go back in time, you look for the sources that cited your original article.
+If you go forward in time, you look for the sources that cited your original article.
+If you go back in time, you look for the sources cited by your original article (also called "snowball search").

 Searching: what is the snowball search method?

 The snowball search method is a way of tracking down related works by using the bibliography or reference list at the end of an article as your starting point.
-After all, there is a good chance that the sources the author has consulted while writing will be relevant to your …
+After all, there's a good chance that the sources the author has consulted while writing will be relevant to your own …

 Read more